-5.3.2 Selecting a version to recover
+5.4.2 Recovering a file version

-By default Acronis True Image selects the latest versions with respect to the date you specified.
+By default Acronis True Image 2019 selects the latest versions with respect to the date you specified.
 However, for any file you can select a specific version of the file to recover.

 Note that this option is not applicable to folders.